Graduate Programs in Materials Science and Engineering

 Candidates for the Master of Science degree in Materials Science and Engineering will follow a program of study formulated in consultation with and approved by a faculty adviser.
 Thirty points of credit (typically ten three-point courses) are required for the degree.
 The requirements include:

-- Six (6) points, approved electives (see following list) or MSAE courses
+- Six (6) points, approved electives (see following list), which may not include research points, e.g. MSAE E6723

 Of the 30 points of credit required for the MS degree, 18 points of MSAE4000-, 6000-, or 8000-level courses must be included.
 Only three points of research (MSAE6273 or other research course) may be used to satisfy the MSAE point requirement.
 A minimum of six points of MSAE courses must be taken in the first semester.
 Furthermore, it is expected that 15 of the first 24 points taken will be in MSAE courses; any exceptions must be approved by a faculty adviser.

-Six points of electives may be chosen either from MSAE courses, or from the following list of approved electives; a course not on the approved list can be counted only with prior, written approval.
+Six points of restricted electives may be chosen from the following list of approved electives; a course not on the approved list can be counted only with prior, written approval.
+Research units may not be included.

 Six points of electives may be chosen freely.
 These electives may include MSAE courses, approved electives, other electives, or an additional three points of research, with a maximum of six points of research counted toward the degree requirements.
-No undergraduate courses (3000-level or below) may be counted toward the degree.
+As a reminder, no undergraduate courses (3000-level or below) may be counted toward the degree.

 Students interested in a specific focus in metallurgy or other areas in materials science and engineering should consult their faculty adviser for relevant course listings.